-You’re driving happily toward the city center.
+You’re driving happily toward the city center, stereo blasting, day is dawning.
 You arrive near your location, and start looking for a spot to leave your car.
-You browse around for parking signage, and locate a sign next to the street - “no parking.”
-Alright, left turn.
+You browse around for parking signage, and locate a sign next to the street – “no parking.”
+Alrighty, left turn.
 Again, “no parking.”
 Round the block.
 “Tow zone.”
 Oh no. Several blocks, some blood, sweat and tears and a good amount of frustration later you finally see a mirage in the distance: a small lot with “parking on weekdays, max 2 hours.”
 Great.
 I can work with that.

 What if you could find out easily where the nearest parking lot is?